Iran to boost uranium enrichment level above nuclear pact's limit: Rouhani

 He kept the door open to negotiations, saying Iran would again reduce its stockpile of enriched uranium below the 300-kilogram limit set by the nuclear pact if signatories Britain, France, Germany, Russia and China honored their deal pledges.

 Iran will gain nothing by departing from the terms of the deal, the French foreign ministry cautioned on Wednesday.

-Boris Johnson, the leading candidate to succeed British Prime Minister Theresa May, urged Iran to “think very, very hard” about scrapping a deal that had been “a good guarantor of stability” in relations with the European Union and Washington.
+“Putting (the deal) into question will only increase the already heightened tensions in the region,” ministry spokesman Agnes von der Muhll told reporters in a daily briefing.

 Tensions between Washington and Tehran have escalated since Trump pulled Washington out of the pact in May 2018 and acted to bar all international sales of Iranian oil, the Islamic Republic’s economic lifeblood.